 \section{Testing CWD with observations}

-In this section we reproduce and, to some extent, explain several observations in the context of CWD.
-We try to use a minimum of assumptions for galaxy properties (star formation, color and quenching state) in order to emphasize the effect of CWD and we clearly indicate when we do so.
+In this section we reproduce and, to some extent, interpret several observations in the context of the CWD model.
+We use a minimum of assumptions for galaxy properties (star formation, color and quenching state) in order to emphasize the effect of CWD and we clearly indicate when we do so.